Compound-QA: A Benchmark for Evaluating LLMs on Compound Questions: Abstract

 \section{Abstract}

 Large language models (LLMs) demonstrate remarkable performance across various tasks, prompting researchers to develop diverse evaluation benchmarks.
-However, existing benchmarks typically measure the ability of LLMs to respond to individual questions, neglecting the complex interactions in real-world applications.
-In this paper, we introduce Compound Question Synthesis (CQ-Syn) to create the Compound-QA benchmark, focusing on compound questions with multiple sub-questions.
-This benchmark is derived from existing QA datasets, annotated with proprietary LLMs and verified by humans for accuracy.
+However, most benchmarks typically measure the ability of LLMs to respond to individual questions, neglecting the complex interactions in real-world applications.
+We introduce Compound Question Synthesis (CQ-Syn) to build Compound-QA, a benchmark targeting questions composed of multiple interrelated sub-questions.
+This benchmark is derived from existing QA datasets, annotated with proprietary LLMs, and verified by humans for accuracy.
 It encompasses five categories: Factual-Statement, Cause-and-Effect, Hypothetical-Analysis, Comparison-and-Selection, and Evaluation-and-Suggestion.
-It evaluates the LLM capability in terms of three dimensions including understanding, reasoning, and knowledge.
-Our assessment of eight open-source LLMs using Compound-QA reveals distinct patterns in their responses to compound questions, which are significantly poorer than those to non-compound questions.
-Additionally, we investigate various methods to enhance LLMs performance on compound questions.
-The results indicate that these approaches significantly improve the models' comprehension and reasoning abilities on compound questions.
+It evaluates the LLM capability in terms of three dimensions, including understanding, reasoning, and knowledge.
+Evaluating nine open-source LLMs on Compound-QA reveals that their performance on compound questions is notably lower than on non-compound questions.
+We further explore strategies to enhance LLMs’ handling of compound questions, and our results show that these methods substantially improve models’ comprehension and reasoning abilities.